Clinical Trials Directory

 We are doing this study to compare the usual treatment for neuroendocrine carcinomas to using atezolizumab plus the usual treatment.
 Another purpose is to compare using atezolizumab just at the beginning of treatment to continuing it beyond the initial treatment.

-We are doing this study to find the most effective, safe dose of an experimental drug called SGR-1505 (the study drug).
-We want to know how well this study drug specifically targets a protein related to your B-cell cancer.
+We are doing this study to find the most effective, safe dose of an experimental drug called DISC-3405 (the study drug) in adults with polycythemia vera (PV).